almondheil/agent-based-herding/README.md

 * `predator-idle-speed`: Speed that predators move before noticing any prey
-* `predator-stamina`: The maximum distance that a predator can run at its top speed
+* `predator-stamina`: The maximum distance that a predator can run at its top speed.
+Currently nonfunctional.
 * `predator-kill-radius`: The distance a predator must be from its prey before it can attempt to kill it
 * `predator-vision`: The radius a predator can see in